gupta121nancy-code/Induction-/README.md

 personalities like **Harpreet Kaur Grewal** (HOD Of Applied Science),Dr.Sehajpal Singh (Principal),Dr.K.S Mann (HOD Of IT) and many one.
 I really inspired by such personalities as well as from our well performing seniors.
 I really enjoyed that unforgettable and memorable day.

 ## Day 2
+  In Morning, there is a Proficiency Test for us